carducci/aws-netcore-aspnetmvc-amazon-cognito-authentication-authorization-samples/README.md

 Overview
 ========

-This walkthrough configures an ASP.NET MVC .NET Core Web App using Amazon Cognito
+This walkthrough configures an ASP.NET MVC .NET 8 Web App using Amazon Cognito

 Topics Covered
 --------------

-In this walk-through, you’ll build the following – An Amazon Cognito User Pool to authenticate, store and manage users and configure a ASP.NET MVC .NET Core Web App that can be hosted in AWS as well as how to do role based authentication in Amazon Cognito using Cognito Groups
+In this walk-through, you’ll build the following – An Amazon Cognito User Pool to authenticate, store and manage users and configure a ASP.NET MVC .NET 8 Web App that can be hosted in AWS as well as how to do role based authentication in Amazon Cognito using Cognito Groups